Peter Symonds College: Students' Union

-There were more boarding houses when the college was a boys' grammar school: Wyke Lodge, which is now the environmental studies block, and Kelso, which is home to the music department.
+Overview

 Academic achievement

 In 2009 Peter Symonds was placed sixth in The Times top 50 state sixth forms.
 In the same year the college was ranked 85th in the country (only including institutions with at least 30 exam entrants) based on Average Points Score.

-And in 2011 the college was placed 4th top 50 state sixth forms in the country.
+In 2011 the college was placed 4th of the top 50 state sixth forms in the country.

-Circa 2005 the yearly matriculation of students to Cambridge University and University of Oxford, the two most prestigious universities in England, was 40–50.